cloudcreativity/ddd-modules/docs/guide/application/units-of-work.md

 3. The domain event is correctly dispatched when the aggregate root is in a new consistent state.
 However, at this point the changes have not been persisted.
 This means side-effects - including other changes in our infrastructure layer - will occur _before_ the ticket cancellation is actually persisted.
-4. As the persistence layer is correctly abstracted behind a repository interface, the command handler has no knowledge of how the changes are persisted.
+4. As the persistence layer is correctly abstracted behind a driven port the command handler has no knowledge of how the changes are persisted.
 Will the repository do a single write of the new data, or perform multiple writes to persist the updated state?
 5. If the persistence fails, the side-effects of the domain event will have already occurred.
 This could lead to